Diagram showing multiple email addresses (contact@example.com, info@example.com, admin@example.com) redirecting into one catch-all inbox.

 Start with providers like Hostinger (20% off) or IONOS for easy, reliable email hosting—and get your catch-all domain set up in minutes.

-Deviate Solutions
+Deviate Solutions LLC

-With a background in tech, digital strategy, and years of hands-on trading, I’ve been chasing entrepreneurship and financial freedom since a young age — and I’ve tried just about everything.
-Now, I simplify the complex to help you think differently about money, markets, and tools that actually work — all built on real experience.
+With a background in computer science, digital marketing, business development, and even day trading, I’ve been chasing entrepreneurship and generational wealth since a young age.
+I’ve tried just about everything: building computers, selling computers — building websites, selling websites; you get the idea.
+Now I simplify the unknown to help readers like you think differently about technology, your future or present business, and your finances.
+All of it is built on real experience and plenty of trial and error.
 Failure’s part of the game.
 Let’s learn to win together.

 Get In Touch